 The sticky roller is an interesting kind of product to get long hair from the carpet.
 You can buy one or simply can make one yourself.
 Get a painting roller and wrap it with thick double-sided duct tape.
 Now roll it over your carpet.
 It should be good enough for a medium-sized carpet.

 The only hassle is changing the tape every time the glue isn’t as sticky.
 The same goes for the sticky rollers you can buy.
 You can also use the sticky rollers available from the store but after heavy use, you’ll need to wash the roll and you can’t really work with it until it’s completely dry.
 Although this can be a less costly solution, I wouldn’t suggest this type of roller for heavy and frequent use.

-7. Fabric Softener to Make the Hair Pull off more easily:
+7. Fabric Softener to Make the Hair Pull Away Easily: